ChAoSUnItY/EkiLib/README.md

 * **Ticket System** -
 *Having trouble to keep up railway without fine income? <br> Don't worry!
 Now you can have sell ticket and force them to pass the ticket gate!*
 ### Adding Eki Lib to your project
 Firstly, Eki Lib doesn't have a maven repo.
-Instead, you can use CurseMaven to include the library.
+Instead, you can use JitPack to include the library in your mod.

 Step 1: Add the following code to your build.gradle without modified any other setting from ForgeGradle
 ```